 Seabiscuit's story - one full of trials, tribulations, and success against all odds - has enchanted horse racing fans for nearly a century.
 Get to know this fan-favorite racehorse better with ten facts about Seabiscuit.

-1. Seabiscuit was a very laid back horse.
-He often looked sleepy as he approached the start of a race.
+Seabiscuit was a very laid-back horse.
+It was often said that he looked sleepy as he made his way to the starting gates.

-2. Those close to Seabiscuit called him “Pappy”.
-The public fondly referred to him as “The Biscuit”.
+He was called "Pappy" by those who knew and loved him in the barn.
+The public fondly referred to him as "The Biscuit".

-10. Seabiscuit sired just 108 foals before passing away because of a heart attack at age 14.
+He sired 108 foals before passing away of a heart attack at age 14.